Help us take care of our trails!

 register a group

-The form will take you through all relevant information – including the day(s) you are taking part and what you are planning to do.
-Please complete the registration by noon on Friday 29th March 2019.
+The form (link below) will take you through all relevant information – including the day(s) you are taking part and what you are planning to do.
+Please complete the registration form before April 15th .
 Groups responding after this date will still be included but will miss the benefit of being part of the launch.

 We recommend that you manage local promotion and promote your event to your existing volunteers & through your social media channels.
-The campaign will go live week the first weekend of April 2019 until the first weekend of May 2019.
+We will also be making a BIG push on our own socials, so be sure to TAG IMBA Europe, and send through any images of your crew.

 What will happen